GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/css/subtests/module/index.md

 title: Module
 ---

-Import CSS as a CSS module.
+Import CSS as a [CSS "module"](https://github.com/css-modules/css-modules), where class names and animation names are locally scoped by default.
 CSS must be minified to pass the test.